yujunz/kops-bjs/scripts/README.md

-# Fast Bootstrapping with Local mirror
+# Fast bootstrapping with local mirror

 This is an enhancement from this request([#2](https://github.com/pahud/kops-bjs/issues/2)) that leverages all possible local mirror with minimal downloads from other global regions.